Cementum: Development

-Cementum is secreted by cells called cementoblasts within the root of the tooth and is thickest at the root apex.
+Cementum is secreted by cells called cementoblasts within the root of the tooth and is thickest at the root apex (the end of the root where the nerves and blood vessels enter the tooth).
 These cementoblasts develop from undifferentiated mesenchymal cells in the connective tissue of the dental follicle or sac.

-Cementoblasts produces cementum in a rhythmic manner on intervals indicating periods of activity and period of rests called incremental lines of Salter.
-Incremental lines of Salter are the only incremental line in the tooth that is hypercalcified, this is due to the fact that the organic portion(collagen fibers) is much less than the inorganic portion(hydroxy appetite crystals) of cementum, so when the Cementoblasts rest they leave a space for the inorganic portion.
-Unlike in enamel ameloblast(incremental lines of retzius) and dentin odontoblasts(incremental lines of von ebner) the inorganic portion is much more than the organic portion, so when ameloblast and odontoblasts rest they leave a space for the organic portion and become hypocalcified.
+Cementoblasts produces cementum in a rhythmic manner on intervals indicating periods of activity and periods of rest, producing so-called incremental lines of Salter.
+Incremental lines of Salter are the only incremental lines in the tooth that are hypercalcified, because there is a much smaller organic portion (collagen fibers) than inorganic portion (hydroxyapatite crystals) of cementum, so when the cementoblasts rest they leave a space for the inorganic portion.
+Conversely, in enamel ameloblasts (incremental lines of Retzius) and dentin odontoblasts (incremental lines of von Ebner), the inorganic portion is much greater than the organic portion, so when ameloblasts and odontoblasts rest, they leave a space for the organic portion and become hypocalcified.

 Unlike ameloblasts and odontoblasts, which leave no cellular bodies in their secreted products, during the later steps within the stage of apposition, many of the cementoblasts become entrapped by the cementum they produce, becoming cementocytes.
 Thus again, cementum is more similar to alveolar bone, with its osteoblasts becoming entrapped osteocytes.

-Cementum is capable of repairing itself to a limited degree, but not regenerate.
+Cementum is capable of repairing itself to a limited degree, but cannot regenerate.
 It is not resorbed under normal conditions.